lammps/lammps/doc/src/fix_halt.rst

 Restrictions
 """"""""""""
-The *diskfree* attribute is currently only supported on Linux.
+The *diskfree* attribute is currently only supported on Linux and MacOS.

 Related commands
 """"""""""""""""